NatBLida68/AdventureTrails/README.md

 # AdventureTrails
 testing my node.js  hello world
+for my refferences--- so most of them are messed up but i can understand
++ im not realy into frontend dev
 # Express framework
 >routing, middlewares <br>
 >basic form submit <br>